robinmonjo/website/content/resume.md

 ### Working experience

 #### Chief Technology Officer (CTO) at Eventmaker (acquired by Infopro Digital) - 2022 to July 2024
+📍 Paris, 🧑‍💻 between ~40 and ~55 employees, 📈 grew to €5 million in annual revenue

 **Leadership & Team Management**